Is Nach3coo An Acid Or Base

 Q: Can sodium acetate be used as a buffer?
 A: Yes, sodium acetate can be used as a buffer when combined with acetic acid.
 This buffer system is effective in maintaining a stable pH in the range of approximately 3.6 to 5.6.

 Q: Is sodium acetate safe to handle?
-A: Sodium acetate is generally considered safe, but it's important to follow standard laboratory safety procedures when handling it.
+A: Sodium acetate is generally considered safe, but make sure to follow standard laboratory safety procedures when handling it.
 Wear appropriate PPE, such as gloves and safety glasses, to prevent skin and eye contact.

 Conclusion